Skip to main content

 Why Use Dictionary Methods?

-• .update() adds or modifies key-value pairs.
+• .update() adds new pairs or modifies existing ones.

 What Is Nesting?